 Achieve biocide selection optimization and cost effectiveness with Kill Studies

-Biocide selection studies, also known as kill studies, are conducted benchtop or in a lab to determine the right microbial control product.
+Biocide selection studies, also known as kill studies, are conducted to determine the right microbial control product.
 Application environments, process components and fluid systems are mirrored to provide representative data and an understanding of the products behaviour in a specific application.
 Kill studies can range from everyday bottle testing procedures, to very in depth lab projects.
-The key to using the information to supplement the decision making process is understanding the testing limitations.

 The following are some examples of kill studies conducted for different applications.
 Each had different KPI’s based on the application type.